DA Course Homework

 The average risk of HIV infection after a needle stick exposure to HIV-infected blood is:

-California Practice Act (WIOA & MyCAA)
+California Dental Practice Act (WIOA & MyCAA)

-Welcome to your California Practice Act Exam.
+Welcome to your California Dental Practice Act Exam.
+You may read or listen to the reading material below:

 The registered dental hygienist in California can administer local anesthetic with permit.